Frequently asked questions

 How do I know my data is safe?

 I don't collect data I don't need.
-For data required to be collected and stored, I use Box for my cloud storage, Boxcryptor when additional security is required over their enterprise grade storage and Microsoft BitLocker for my physical drive I use Cognito Forms for my data collection, samepage for communcation/collaboration, Salesforce as my database and often Google Docs/Sheets or Microsoft Word/Excel.
-I've specifically chosen all of the tools I use with security and encryption in mind and avoid sending anything sensitive over emails whereever possible.
+For data required to be collected and stored, I use Box for my cloud storage, Boxcryptor when additional security is required over their enterprise-grade storage and Microsoft BitLocker for my physical drive I use Zoho Forms for my data collection, samepage for communication/collaboration, Zoho for my database and often Google Docs/Sheets or Microsoft Word/Excel.
+I've specifically chosen all of the tools I use with security and encryption in mind and avoid sending anything sensitive over emails whenever possible.

 How do you collect my information?

-I will provide you with a form powered by Cognito Forms where you will answer a number of questions and upload any relevant documents.
+I will provide you with a form where you will answer several questions and upload any relevant documents as well as inviting you to a secured, cloud storage provider.
 Any additional information will be collected in our communications.

 Do you implement my strategy for me?